m18646461005/iot/intl.en-US/Developer Guide (Cloud)/API reference/OTA update/ListOTAModuleByProduct.md

 |ProductKey|String|Yes|a1uctKe\*\*\*\*|The ProductKey of the product. |
 |IotInstanceId|String|No|iot-cn-0pp1n8t\*\*\*\*|The instance ID.
 This parameter is not required for the public instance but required for your purchased instances. |

 In addition to the preceding operation-specific request parameters, you must specify common request parameters when you call this API operation.
-For more information, see [Common request parameters](~~30561~~).
+For more information about common request parameters, see [Common request parameters](~~30561~~).

 ## Response parameters